Owen Tracey: Early life

 Born on 15 March 1915 in Dunedin, New Zealand, Owen Vincent Tracey was the son of Owen Tracey and Margaret née Laffey Tracey.
 He went to school in Auckland, at Monte Cecilia College, and in Oamaru, at St Kevin's College.
 After completing his education, he worked as a storeman for a firm in Dunedin.

 Interested in aviation, Tracey learnt to fly at the Otago Aero Club and in 1937 obtained his 'A' licence with some financial assistance from his mother.
 He applied twice that year for a short service commission in the Royal Air Force (RAF) but was declined, supposedly due to a lack of vacancies.
 Another application, made in April 1938, was also unsuccessful and he discovered that his school grades were insufficient.
 He received private tuition from the headmaster of Mosgiel District High School and following this, a subsequent application made later in the year was successful.
 A scheduled departure in February 1939 for the United Kingdom had to be postponed for health reasons and it was not until the middle of the year that he left New Zealand aboard the SS Rimutaka.
 Arriving in England on 1 August, he proceeded to No. 19 Elementary & Reserve Flying Training School at RAF Fairoaks shortly afterwards, where he flew de Havilland Tiger Moths.

 Second World War

-Having proceeded to No. 3 Initial Training Wing, the Second World War had broken out by the time Tracey gained his wings.
+Having proceeded to No. 3 Initial Training Wing, the Second World War had broken out by the time Tracey had completed his flight instruction and was consequently awarded wings.
 He was granted a short service commission, for four years, and was made an acting pilot officer with effect from 9 October 1939.
 He went on to No. 3 Service Flying Training School at South Cerney for further training and in late April 1940 was assigned to an instructors course.
 The following month he went to No. 60 Operational Training Unit to convert to the Hawker Hurricane fighter.